 On June 10, 2013, we entered into a Purchase Agreement, Warrants and Registration Rights Agreement with Special Situations and forty other accredited investors pursuant to which we issued 52,300,000 shares of common stock at \$0.10 per share for a total of \$5,230,000, which amount includes the conversion of \$500,000 in outstanding debt of the Company owed to one of its officers.
 As part of that transaction, which closed June 14, 2013, we issued to the investors (i) five year Series A Warrants to purchase a total of 52,300,000 shares of common stock at \$0.15 per share; and (ii) five year Series B Warrants to purchase a total of 52,300,000 shares of common stock at \$0.20 per share, and the investors obtained voting agreements from certain stockholders regarding an increase in the number of authorized shares of stock.
-Since we had an insufficient number of authorized shares of common stock to permit the exercise of all of the Series A and Series B Warrants at the time of closing, the Warrants were issued subject to authorization and approval of an increase in the number of authorized shares of the Company by its stockholders at a special meeting of the stockholders, which was held on August 9, 2013.
-At the stockholders' special meeting, the stockholders approved an increase in the number of authorized shares of common stock of the Company from 200,000,000 shares to 500,000,000 shares.
+Since we had an insufficient number of authorized shares of common stock to permit the exercise of all of the Series A and Series B Warrants at the time of closing, the Warrants were issued subject to authorization and approval of an increase in the number of authorized shares of the Series A and Series B Warrants at the time of closing, the Warrants were issued subject to authorization and approval of an increase in the number of authorized shares of common stock of the Company from 200,000,000 shares to 500,000,000 shares.